jaytimm/corpuslingr/README.md

 ### clr\_set\_corpus()

-This function prepares the annotated corpus for complex, tuple-based search.
-Tuples are created, taking the form `<token~lemma~pos>`; tuple onsets/offsets are also set.
+This function prepares the annotated corpus for complex search (as defined above) by building `<token~lemma~pos>` tuples and setting tuple onsets/offsets.
+Additionally, column names are homogenized using the naming conventions established in the `spacyr` package.

-Annotation output is homogenized, including column names.
-Naming conventions established in the `spacyr` package are adopted here.

 Lastly, the function splits the corpus into a list of data frames by document.
 This is ultimately a search convenience.

 ``` r
 lingr_corpus <- ann_corpus$token %>%